MetOffice/fab/Documentation/source/processing.rst

         src/atmosphere/aerosols/aero_params_mod.F90      \
         ...

-While Fab is not yet the main build system, BAF provides a small tool to interface with existing FCM configuration files.
+For convenience during porting, Fab  provides a small tool to interface with existing FCM configuration files.
 This tool can read existing FCM configuration files, and convert the ``path-incl`` and ``path-excl`` directives into Fab's ``Exclude`` and ``Include``